-"Be a wanderer." ~Jesus, Gnostic Gospel of Thomas
+"Be a wanderer." ~Sayings of Jesus, Gnostic Gospel of Thomas

 I am most aware, most present, when I am wandering.
 When I am a pilgrim.
 When I’m good and lost, I find myself.
 Open, vulnerable, alive.
 Not when I claim to have already arrived, in the Kingdom of Non-Duality, but when I wander in the vale of uncertainty, which is the liminal space between One and Two, the bothness of being on the Way, and arriving.